 Catholic Mobilizing Network invites you:

-WHAT: In this workshop, participants will learn about the principles and practices of restorative justice, experience restorative circles, and consider their applications in the criminal justice system, parish, ministry, and family life.
+WHAT: In this introductory experience, participants will learn about the principles and practices of restorative justice, experience restorative circles, and gain an understanding of their applications in the criminal justice system, parish, ministry, and family life.

 About the Intensive

-Catholic Mobilizing Network, the Archdiocese of New Orleans - Office of Justice and Peace and the Jesuit Social Research Institute - University of Loyola New Orleans, are pleased to welcome Justice Janine Geske, to share her wisdom and skill from years of facilitating restorative dialogue in prisons and Catholic parishes.
-Circles are a foundational restorative practice that can bring about healing for people and relationships impacted by crime.
-In addition to addressing harm and conflict, circles can be useful tools for storytelling, reflection, and community building.
+Peacemaking circles are a foundational restorative practice that can foster healing for people and relationships impacted by crime.
+In addition to addressing instances of harm and conflict, circles can be useful tools for storytelling, reflection, and community building.

 This intensive is not a facilitator training, but is intended for Catholic leaders who wish to build a deeper understanding of restorative justice practices in their dioceses, networks, ministries, and communities.
 Through presentations, skilled facilitation, and reflection, participants will:

 - Learn about a variety of applications for circles in ministry and civic life